 A. CREDIT RATINGS

 The Company's financial prudence is reflected in the strong credit rating ascribed byratings agencies as given below:

 |Category ||Rating Agency ||Rating ||Remark |

-|Long Term ||International Moody's Investor Service ||Baa2 (Stable) ||At par with India's Sovereign rating |
+|Long Term ||Moody's Investor Service ||Baa3 (Negative) ||At parwith India's Sovereign rating |

-|Long Term ||Fitch Ratings ||'BBB-' (Stable) ||At par with India's Sovereign rating |
+|Long Term ||Fitch Ratings ||'BBB-' (Negative) ||At parwith India's Sovereign rating |

 |Long Term ||CARE Ratings ||CARE AAA ||Highest Rating |

-|Short Term ||CARE Ratings ||A1+ ||Highest Rating |
+|Short Term ||CARE Ratings ||CARE A1+ ||Highest Rating |